-Set the date early, follow proper notification, and remind often
+Set the meeting date well in advance, follow proper notification, and remind often.

 Many of Priestley Management’s Associations will set the annual meeting date a year in advance.
-This give members plenty of time to plan for the annual meeting.
+This give members plenty of time to plan for it.
 Once you have set the date of the annual meeting, constantly remind homeowners of the upcoming annual meeting.
 Detail the meeting in your HOA newsletters and correspondence to the community.
 Finally, do not wait until the last minute to send the official annual meeting notice.
 Generally, planned communities must provide not less than 10 nor more than 60 days’ notice sent by hand-delivery or prepaid U.S. mail to the mailing address of each lot or to any other mailing address designated in writing by the lot owner.
-Make sure and review your association’s by-laws and follow proper notice of the annual meeting.
+Be sure to review your association’s bylaws and follow proper notice of the annual meeting.
 Don’t do the minimum day requirements!

 Always have positive information

 Meetings often turn into a time to gripe.
 It is important for the board to have some positive items on the agenda such as thanking committee members, board accomplishments, etc.

 It is very important to follow the agenda and keep the meeting on track.
 Often, the board and membership will get off track from the agenda which results in a disorganized meeting.